In this issue

 Alison Phipps challenges the taken for granted practices of ‘giving’ and ‘receiving’ in order to equalise relationships and bring about wellbeing for all

-Addressing spiritual and religious issues in counselling and psychotherapy
+Addressing spiritual and religious issues in counselling and psychotherapy (free article)

 William West considers how counsellors and psychotherapists can hold open a space where clients can explore spiritual issues